20 Best Bedtime Snacks for Gestational Diabetes (Under 20g Carb)

 Is a Bedtime Snack Necessary for Gestational Diabetes?

 OH YES!
-A good bedtime snack isn’t just optional—it’s essential for preventing those frustrating morning spikes in fasting glucose that can throw off your entire day.
+A good bedtime snack isn’t just optional.
+It’s essential for reducing those frustrating morning spikes in fasting glucose that can throw off your entire day.

 During the night, your body still needs energy, and without a proper bedtime snack, it might trigger a liver response, releasing glucose into the bloodstream and raising your blood sugar levels.